- 42nd Street

 to exonerate the defendant.
 As for the film itself, it is quite

-charming with Rogers' characteristic hometown humor.
+charming with Rogers's characteristic hometown humor.
 The blatant

 racial stereotypes, appropriate for the time the film was portraying,